CRO

 • Monitor for technical issues (SRM, broken tracking)

-• Don’t make changes mid-test
+• Don’t make mid-test changes

-Post-Test Analysis:
+Post-Test

 1. Check for Sample Ratio Mismatch (SRM)

-4. Calculate the confidence interval for the effect size
+4. Calculate confidence interval for effect size

-Step 6: Learn & Iterate
+Step 6: Learn & Iterate (Ongoing)

 The Learning Loop